Crag Martin at Chesterfield c Andy Last

 |

 Further up the slope I sat amongst the ubiquitous downland flora and looked away and out towards the sea.
-I liked to do this as it brought me an inner calm, a peace of mind and just sheer pleasure to be amongst such beautiful surroundings enjoying the simple charm of the swathes of downland colour on the huge downward sweep of the slope and the eternal promise of the far horizon out to sea.
-It was I suppose a form of meditation.
+I like to do this as it brings me an inner calm, a peace of mind and just sheer pleasure to be amongst such beautiful surroundings enjoying the simple charm of swathes of downland colour on the huge downward sweep of the slope and the eternal promise of the far horizon out to sea.
+It is I suppose a form of meditation.
 Sometimes in our hurried existence we forget what it is to sit still and just contemplate.

 It was now eight o' clock.
 Mind and body had slipped into neutral so to speak but whilst indulging in this relaxed state a small brown hirundine flew close to me, moving across the slope.
 I looked through my bins and instead of a Sand Martin found myself looking at a Crag Martin.